Refinitiv/efx-grid/book/en/extensions/tr-grid-checkbox.md

 Installation examples and details of how to import the extension to a project are available on the [Overview](README.md) page.

-### Additional dependencies
+### Required dependencies

-Details of additional dependencies for this extension are available on the [Overview](README.md) page.
+Details of Required dependencies for this extension are available on the [Overview](README.md) page.

 ### Default display